 - Adultery.

 Although alleging one of these grounds could result in a contested divorce, sometimes it is in your best interest to state one of these grounds.
-One of our seasoned lawyers can help you make this decision.
+One of our seasoned Brooklyn divorce lawyers can help you make this decision.

 Can I File for an Uncontested Divorce?